-- 4.1.1 The procedures are designed to ensure that in taking disciplinary action against a student the University acts fairly and consistently in relation to all students. - 4.1.2 The University will conduct disciplinary cases in a confidential and sensitive manner.
-The identity of individuals who make complaints against others will be kept confidential so long as that does not hinder or frustrate any investigation.
-However, the investigation process may reveal the source of the complaint and the complainant may need to provide a statement as part of the evidence required. - 4.1.3 Allegations of misconduct submitted anonymously will not be considered. - 4.1.4 The outcome of any disciplinary or review hearing will be determined on the balance of probabilities48, according to reasonable belief in the student's innocence or guilt. - 4.1.5 The University will not disclose any information to third parties regarding investigations and outcomes from student conduct cases unless legal exceptions under the Data Protection Act apply.

-4.2 Advice on procedures

-4.2.1 The University Secretary has overall responsibility for the operation of the disciplinary procedures, including at faculty level.
-The Head of Student Casework (or nominee) acts as a point of contact for advice on procedural matters.
-Any student who is accused of misconduct, or otherwise involved in disciplinary investigations or hearings, is advised to seek advice from the Students' Union or from Welfare Services.
+- 4.1 General principles - 4.1.1 The procedures are designed to ensure that in taking disciplinary action against a student the University acts fairly and consistently in relation to all students. - 4.1.2 The University will conduct disciplinary cases in a confidential and sensitive manner.
+The identity of individuals who make an allegation against others will be kept confidential so long as that does not hinder or frustrate any investigation.
+However, the investigation process may reveal the source of the allegation and the person making the allegation may need to provide a statement as part of the evidence required. - 4.1.3 Allegations of misconduct submitted anonymously will not be considered. - 4.1.4 The outcome of any disciplinary or review hearing will be determined on the balance of probabilities, according to reasonable belief in the student's innocence or guilt. - 4.1.5 The University will not disclose any information to third parties regarding investigations and outcomes from student conduct cases unless legal exceptions under the Data Protection Act apply. - 4.2 Advice on procedures - 4.2.1 The University Secretary has overall responsibility for the operation of the disciplinary procedures, including at faculty level.
+The Associate Registrar: Student Casework (or nominee) acts as a point of contact for advice on procedural matters.
+Any student who is accused of misconduct, or otherwise involved in disciplinary investigations or hearings, is advised to seek advice from the Students' Union or from Wellbeing Services. - 4.3 Advice and support for students - 4.3.1 It is recognised that bringing an allegation of misconduct or being the subject of an allegation of misconduct can have an adverse impact on the welfare of students.
+Advice and support is available from: